SnapMonk

 Why Localizing Your Screenshots Beats Localizing Your Keywords (And How to Ship 10 Locales in an Afternoon)

-There's a lazy version of app store localization that every team does at least once: translate the keyword field, translate the description, ship it.
+There's a lazy version of app store localization that every team does at least once.
+Translate the keyword field, translate the description, ship it.

 The data

-- Apps with translated metadata but English screenshots: marginal install lift in non-English markets, often within noise
+• Apps with translated metadata but English screenshots: marginal install lift in non-English markets, often within noise

 This isn't subtle.
-It also isn't surprising — if a user lands on a Japanese App Store listing and sees English captions in the screenshots, they reasonably assume the app isn't really for them.
+It also isn't surprising.
+If a user lands on a Japanese App Store listing and sees English captions in the screenshots, they reasonably assume the app isn't really for them.

-Why screenshots are higher leverage than keywords
+Why screenshots beat keywords

-Two reasons:
+Two reasons.

 What "localized screenshots" actually means